 "Timely Warnings" are sent to the campus community for Clery-reportable crimes which have occurred on campus property that represent a serious and continuing threat to the campus community.
-Timely Warnings inform the campus community about incidents that have already occurred.
+Timely warnings are triggered by crimes that have already occurred.

 Timely Warning notices will be distributed to the entire campus community as soon as pertinent information is available and the UMPD Police Chief or designee has determined there is a serious or continuous threat to the campus community.